ryancdickson/staging/docs/BR.md

 **Multi-Perspective Domain Validation**: A process by which the determination made during domain validation (see "Primary Domain Validation Determination") is corroborated from multiple Network Perspectives before subscriber certificate issuance.

 **Network Perspective**: Related to Multi-Perspective Domain Validation.
 A configuration for sending outbound Internet traffic associated with a domain control validation method.
 The location of a Network Perspective is determined by the point where unencapsulated outbound Internet traffic is first handed off to the network infrastructure providing Internet connectivity to that perspective.
-This infrastructure may be administered by the same organization providing the computational services required to operate the perspective.
-Network Perspectives are considered distinct when the straight-line distance between the two States or Provinces they reside in are separated by a distance of at least 500 km.

 **Non-Reserved LDH Label**: From RFC 5890 (<http://tools.ietf.org/html/rfc5890>): "The set of valid LDH labels that do not have '`--`' in the third and fourth positions."